ved1214/about-ved_1214/README.md

 a student, UI designer, web dev, data analyst.
 ----------------------------------------------

-I have been in to geek field from 4 years ago, in this years I have Lil knowledge about data analytics (using python), UI design, basic python, java.
+I have been in to geek field from 4 years ago, in this years I have Lil knowledge about data analytics (using python), UI design, python, java, JavaScript, HTML-CSS, C.

 * 🌍  I'm based in Navi Mumbai
 * ✉️  You can contact me at [vedantchavare45@gmail.com](mailto:vedantchavare45@gmail.com)